saurabhshende13/Building-a-WordPress-Web-Solution-with-MySQL/README.md

    sudo setsebool -P httpd_can_network_connect=1
    ```

-### Step 3: Create a Database Server in Private Subnet in VPC01
+### Step 3: Prepare a Database Server
+1. Launch an EC2 instance to serve as the Database Server in Private Subnet in VPC01.

-1. Update the repository and install MySQL:
+2. Update the repository and install MySQL:
    ```bash
    sudo yum update
    sudo yum install mysql-server
    ```

-2. Ensure MySQL is running:
+3. Ensure MySQL is running:
    ```bash
    sudo systemctl restart mysqld
    sudo systemctl enable mysqld